wongzc/learning-notes/Notes/MySQL/MySQL-Log.md

             - `prepare_commit_mutex`: transaction need to obtain this lock to move to `prepare` and release after `commit`
                 - problem when multithread, causing competition
             - group commit
-                - combined multiple commited transaction into 1
+                - combined multiple committed transaction into 1
             - new stage:
                 1. prepare
                     - in mySQL 5.7, transaction dont fsync redo log to disk seperately, do it in flush